-CJS 8910 Doctoral Tutorial in Judaic Studies
+CJS 8910 Doctoral Tutorial in Judaic Studies 6 credits, repeatable

 Directed independent research on some aspect of the field of Judaic Studies.
 Limited to doctoral and advanced students and subject to consent of the professor.
 Can only be repeated by matriculated doctoral students.